ImBluue/ImBluue/README.md

 ### Hello there ! 👋

-📌 Student at Grenoble INP ENSIMAG 👨‍🎓
+📌 Student at Grenoble INP Ensimag 👨‍🎓

 📌 Works at Orange Labs Service in apprentice 👨‍💻